No Holds Barred: The Match/The Movie: Event

 The Hogan-Beefcake vs. Savage-Zeus steel-cage match was part of a WWF Wrestling Challenge taping.
-Non-televised matches from the taping saw Dusty Rhodes defeat Big Boss Man, WWF Intercontinental Champion The Ultimate Warrior defeat Dino Bravo, The Colossal Connection (André the Giant and Haku) defeat WWF Tag Team Champions Demolition (Ax and Smash) by countout and Mr. Perfect defeat Ronnie Garvin.
+Non-televised matches from the taping saw Dusty Rhodes defeat Big Boss Man, WWF Intercontinental Champion Ultimate Warrior defeat Dino Bravo, The Colossal Connection (André the Giant and Haku) defeat WWF Tag Team Champions Demolition (Ax and Smash) by countout and Mr. Perfect defeat Ronnie Garvin.

 Hulk Hogan and Brutus Beefcake defeated Randy Savage and Zeus in the 10:27-long steel-cage match.
 The match could be won either by pinfall/submission or by having both members of a team escape the cage.

 After a back-and-forth match early on, all four competitors were knocked out after Hogan hit a suplex on Zeus, and Beefcake and Savage hit each other's heads into the cage structure.
 Sensational Sherri (the manager of the Savage-Zeus team) handed a chain to Savage, who attempted to strike Beefcake with a fist drop off the top of the cage, but Beefcake recovered and caught Savage coming off.
 Eventually, Beefcake knocked Savage to the mat and escaped the cage; Savage — with some eventual help from Beefcake — crawled outside.
 Meanwhile, Hogan rallied against Zeus, battering him before dropping three leg drops to score the pin and the win for the Hogan-Beefcake team.

 Aftermath

 This was Zeus's last match in the WWF, as he left shortly afterwards.
 Randy Savage continued to target Hogan over the WWF Championship, culminating in a match at The Main Event III.
 Zeus (as Z-Gangsta) and Hogan would eventually face each other again in the main event at WCW's Uncensored (1996) with Savage this time partnering Hogan, in a two-versus-eight Doomsday Cage match.

 A day after the tapings, the Colossal Connection defeated Demolition for the WWF Tag Team Championship only to lose the titles back to Demolition at Wrestlemania VI.
-Dino Bravo continued to challenge the Ultimate Warrior for the Intercontinental Championship, culminating in a match at The Main Event III.
+Dino Bravo continued to challenge Ultimate Warrior for the Intercontinental Championship, culminating in a match at The Main Event III.

-The Ultimate Warrior and Hulk Hogan would begin their march toward "The Ultimate Challenge" at Royal Rumble, when they would face each other down in the ring during the Royal Rumble match.
+Ultimate Warrior and Hulk Hogan would begin their march toward "The Ultimate Challenge" at Royal Rumble, when they would face each other down in the ring during the Royal Rumble match.
 Dusty Rhodes would wrap up his feud with the Big Boss Man and move into a feud with "Macho King" Randy Savage and "Queen" Sensational Sherri which would culminate in a match at WrestleMania VI.